Co-authored with Ally Tow

-On 25 July it hit the headlines that video-witnessed Wills will be legalised.
-The government is set to introduce secondary legislation, amending Wills Act 1837 so that, while Wills must continue to be signed ‘in the presence’ of two witnesses, their presence can be either physical or virtual.
+On 25 July 2020, it hit the headlines that video-witnessed Wills are to be legalised.
+The Government has introduced secondary legislation, amending the Wills Act 1837 so that, while Wills must continue to be signed ‘in the presence’ of two witnesses, their presence can be either physical or virtual.

 When will it come into force?

 The legislation, introduced in September 2020, will be back-dated in order to apply to Wills made from 31 January 2020, the date of the first registered COVID-19 case in England and Wales.
 The legislation will apply except where:

 - a grant of probate has already been issued in respect of the deceased person; or